COVID-19 FAQs

 Students who would like to be tested for COVID-19 can test using an at-home test or scheduling an appointment with Student Health Center at 610-436-2509.

-Commercial insurance companies may cover the cost of at-home COVID-19 tests that can be purchased at local retail stores or pharmacies.
-Find additional testing sites at Chester County’s COVID-19 testing information website.
+At-home COVID-19 tests can be purchased at local retail stores or pharmacies.

 What should I do if I tested, and my result was positive?